 So why is it more rational to believe in Christ?

-The scriptures teach that God is the creator and sustainer of all that exists.
-The scriptures teach that God’s existence and moral character is a matter of innate human knowledge.
+The scriptures teach that God is the creator and sustainer of everything that exists.
+The scriptures also teach that God’s existence and moral character is a matter of innate human knowledge.
 Every human being knows that God exists and knows God's moral character.
 The scriptures also teach that this knowledge is deliberately suppressed by many, or even by most, human beings.

-Thus there can be no such thing as an honest denial of God’s existence.
+Therefore there can be no such thing as an honest denial of God’s existence.
 As the scripture states: “The fool has said in his heart that there is no God.”

-Now the average Western atheist argues that if there were "proof" of God’s existence he would immediately believe.
+Now the average Western atheist argues that if there were "proof" of God’s existence then he would immediately believe.
 But in making this argument the atheist is engaged in a category mistake.